 3. Lele Pons

-The Venezuelan-American internet personality creates comedic content and several brand collaborations for her 49.6 million followers on Instagram.
+The Venezuelan-American internet personality creates comedic content and several brand partnerships for her 49.6 million followers on Instagram.

 Famously nicknamed ‘salt-bae’, he is a renowned food entertainer and chef.
 His Instagram following amounts to 48.1 million.

-Creators like them have helped establish the content-first marketing approach, with digital channels becoming essential monetization tools.
+Creators like them have helped establish the content-first marketing approach, with digital channels becoming essential monetization tool for the creator economy.
 However, one unique path most content creators are now looking for is livestreaming which in itself has many content creation tools to boost the creator economy to achieve multiple revenue streams.